Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

 [Click Here](https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Scripts/Modified%20ARM%20Template.json) and open it in a new tab to check the Modified ARM Template File.

 ### <a name="08">:diamond_shape_with_a_dot_inside: &nbsp;Add DSC Extension in ARM Template</a>
-We need to add DSC Extension in ARM Template.
+We need to add DSC Extension in the ARM Template.
 So let's again take help from Microsoft for the DSC Extension Code.
 This is the Sample DSC Extension Code from [Microsoft Docs](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/dsc-template).
 We have to just modify the code as we need.
 We need **registrationKeyPrivate**, **RegistrationUrl** and **NodeConfigurationName** Values.
-These values we will take from **Automation Account** that already described in Automation Account Step.
+These values we will take from **Automation Account** that are already described in the Automation Account Step.

 **registrationKeyPrivate** = Automation Account **Primary access key**